Best Kubernetes Management Platforms 2025

 Phase 3: Full Rollout (2–6 months)

-• Migrate remaining clusters: Incremental migration with validation
+• Migrate remaining clusters incrementally with validation

-• Optimize configurations: Fine-tune based on real usage
+• Optimize configurations based on real usage

-• Document standards: Internal documentation, runbooks, best practices
+• Document standards: Runbooks and best practices

 • Measure success: Deployment frequency, MTTR, cost savings, developer satisfaction